stepanh/stehil/README.md

 * [express](https://github.com/expressjs/express)
 * [SCSS](https://sass-lang.com)

 This stack is used here just for kicks, it's not needed for a static blog.
-A way for me to try things out.
+Just a playground to try things out.

 # What this can do